 Aim to do a practice test after each chapter to ensure that you have understood and memorized the material.
 We've developed an NCLEX practice question pop quiz to help you with your preparation.

 Don’t hold off reviewing everything until the very end of your study plan because it can be difficult to note what you don’t understand and/or forget.

 Rest is key to studying.
 Exhaustion and stress will negatively affect your performance on the exam.
 Taking breaks and resting will also help your memorization and concentration while studying.

 Your mental and physical health is just as important as doing well on the exam.
 Make sure to have snacks and stay hydrated.

 Be prepared to answer potentially tricky questions on the exam.
-Don’t worry: the NCLEX is not meant to be misleading.
+Don’t worry: the NGN is not meant to be misleading.
 However, nerves and overall unpreparedness can lead people to make mistakes or second-guess their answers.